-To begin with, arguing contracts, or fraud in the inducement with a FindLaw attorney marketing, or “ads” supervisor is not what I signed up for.
+To begin with, arguing contracts or fraud in the inducement with a FindLaw attorney marketing or “ads” supervisor is not what I signed up for.
 For example, when someone EXPRESSLY promises me to do something in order to get the sale, I EXPECT it to get done.
 Simple.
-You can also look into Freshlinks newspaper backlinks to uncover amazing marketing opportunity and expand your business.

-Conversely, it appears as if the entire staff at FindLaw thinks that no duty of good faith and fair dealings exists when the time comes to honor their promises.
+Conversely, it appears as if the entire staff at FindLaw thinks that no duty of good faith and fair dealings exist when the time comes to honor their promises.
 Why is that?

-It appears FL employees are trained to rely on their so-called “Master Services Agreement” to shield them from honoring promises and inducements you relied upon in making your decision to contract.
+It appears FL employees are trained to rely on their so-called “Master Services Agreement” to shield them from honoring promises and inducements you relied upon in making their decision to contract.

 I will explain more as we progress.

-Can a Written Disclaimer VOID a Promise Relied Upon?
+Can a Written Disclaimer VOID a Promise Rely Upon?